Maps of manifolds of the same dimension with prescribed Thom-Boardman singularities: Introduction

-If $M'$ is a codimension $k$ submanifold of $M$, then we denote the Poincar\'e dual class of $M'$ in $H^k(M)$ by $[M']$.

 We deduce from Theorem~\ref{th:h-principle} the following necessary and sufficient condition for a given continuous map of 3-manifolds to be homotopic to a generic one that has a prescribed singular locus.
+In the sequel, for a codimension $k$ submanifold $M'\subset M$ we denote the Poincar\'e dual class of $M'$ in $H^k(M;\Z_2)$ by $[M']$.